sahol09/CMPN202-Operating-Systems-Coursework/Weekly-Journal/Week3.md

 ### Purpose

-The `ps aux` command was used to display a detailed list of running processes along with their CPU and memory usage.
+The `ps aux` command was used to display a comprehensive list of running processes along with CPU usage, memory consumption, ownership, and execution states.

 ### Screenshot: Process List Output

 ![Process List](../Screenshots/Week3/1_week3_ps_aux.png)

-This output shows active system services and user processes and how resources are distributed across the system.
+This output provides a baseline snapshot of system activity and resource distribution.

 ---